 Allow about ten minutes before going to bed to scribble down the day’s events, your thoughts on them, and anything that’s causing worry or concern.

-This also helps if you’re unable to fall asleep again after waking in the middle of the night for no discernible reason.
-The usual cause is unresolved problems niggling at the back of the mind, or postponing commitments for a tomorrow that never arrives.
+The usual cause is unresolved problems niggling at the back of your mind, or postponing important tasks for a tomorrow that never comes.
 Making a definite decision to resolve such issues and putting it down in writing will allow you to switch off and go to sleep.
 Keep the journal beside your bed for this purpose.

 If you have difficulty falling back to sleep after visiting the bathroom, it’s probably due to lighting.